fsufitch/overwolf-ts-experiment/README.md

 # Overwolf + Typescript + Webpack Experiment

-This is just a small experiment to see how easy it is to build Overwolf apps using Typescript/Webpack.
+This is just a small experiment to see how easy it is to build [Overwolf](http://overwolf.com) apps (game overlays) using Typescript/Webpack.
 Answer: really easy.
 This small sample project just creates a window that tells you what game you are currently playing when you push a button.
 However, it does some nifty stuff: